tbm/homepage/content/debian/kirkwood/qnap/ts-41x/install.md

 get an error saying that the remote host identification has changed.
 Edit ~/.ssh/known_hosts and remove the entry for the IP address of your QNAP device.
-Now connect to the installer (again, replacing the address in the example with the actual IP address of your TS-41x) and login as user `installer` with the password `install`:
+Now connect to the installer (again, replacing the address in the example with the actual IP address of your QNAP) and login as user `installer` with the password `install`:

 <div class="code">